Scott Alexander and Larry Karaszewski: Biography

+Larry Karaszewski (left) and Big Eyes set photographer Leah Gallo participating in a Zoom Q&A at SWAN Day Sweet Sixteen in 2024, moderated by SWAN Day co-founder Jan Lisa Huttner.

 The duo wrote and produced Tim Burton's 2014 film Big Eyes, a biopic about painter Margaret Keane.
 They were initially slated to direct, but later dropped out.
 The film took them eleven years to get made.
+Reflecting on the film a decade later at Manhattan's SWAN Day Sweet 16 event in 2024, Karaszewski said that many audiences initially failed to understand Margaret Keane's plight, and described Big Eyes as anticipating later cultural conversations about women and abuse, including the MeToo movement.
+He credited critic Jan Lisa Huttner as the first film critic who truly understood the film's themes.
+In an interview with Huttner via Zoom, Karaszewski said: You were the person who understood this movie better than anybody else at that time period...
+I mean, the movie was not a big hit of any kind, but when everything went down a few years later [with the MeToo movement], Scott and I were like, ‘Oh my God, we kind of really did write the first movie of that whole movement.’
+And I think a lot of people at the time didn't get it and didn't really understand the dilemma that Margaret was going through.
+A few years later, they got it really a lot better.

 In 2016, Alexander and Karaszewski created their first television series, American Crime Story, a true crime anthology drama.
 The first season is based on the O. J. Simpson trial.
 The show won nine Primetime Emmys after it aired on FX in 2016, with Alexander and Karaszewski nominated for Outstanding Writing for a Limited Series, Movie, or Dramatic Special.
 They won the Emmy, Golden Globe, Writers Guild Award, and Producers Guild Award for this miniseries.
 It was also a ratings juggernaut becoming cable television's most watched new show.

 In 2019, they wrote the biopic Dolemite Is My Name, Eddie Murphy's return to the big screen, which has a 97% rating on Rotten Tomatoes.
 The film was nominated for Best Picture and Best Actor at the 2020 Golden Globes.